inivekin/abosa/abosa.typ

 the complex falls back to the start.
 I know the plan, I need not be until last atom's pulled apart.
-In doing best to ignore tones
-of bone fractures and scraping sound,
+With scraping sound on fractured bones,
-I breathe etudes and recite koans,
+I breathe etudes onto the ground, recite koans to ignore tones,
 I count the dirt that lay abound, then found in studies known so well, the truths I tell, the calm it brings,